ravendb/bootcamp/src/Unit-1/lesson5/README.md

 # Unit 1, Lesson 5 - Querying fundamentals

-Querying is a large part of what a database does, and RavenDB not disappoints.
+Querying is a large part of what a database does, and RavenDB doesn't disappoint.

 In this lesson, you will learn the fundamentals of querying using RavenDB.